TheTexta/obsidian-main/Psychology/Social Psychology/Self serving bias.md

+#flashcards
-Whatever you do it make yourself look good.
-You always attribute you success internally, but blame failure externally.
+Self Serving Bias::You always attribute you success internally, but blame failure externally.